EinBaum/SP_SwingTimer/README.md

 Confirmed to work with the following classes: Warrior, Hunter, all casters

 - Attempts to calculate swing timer after Parry.
 Info: http://www.wowwiki.com/Parry
-- Bar color changes when the remaining swing time is lower than the casting time of Slam.
 - Support for switching weapons during combat

 ### Preview